FarronF/limerick-council-meetings/meetings/2021/12/16-Monthly Meeting of Municipal District of Cappamore-Kilmallock/Minutes - Monthly Meeting of Municipal District of Cappamore-Kilmallock - 18th November 2021.md

 As at Thursday 11th November the total number of dwellings shown as ‘vacant’ in the

+Cappamore/Kilmallock Municipal District was twenty four.
+---
-Cappamore/Kilmallock Municipal District was twenty four.--- The follow table details this figure.
+The follow table details this figure.

 Number vacant but available for letting